craftercms/docs/source/reference/modules/studio/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Preview Search Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-..
-TODO Indicate that you should use Env vars, otherwise, modify this.

 The following section of Studio's configuration overrides allows you to setup urls for search in preview

 .. code-block:: yaml